cquiett/RUL_Project/README.md

 **Subset used:** FD001 (single operating condition, single fault mode)

+## Data
+Download the CMAPSS FD001 dataset from the [NASA Prognostics Data Repository](https://www.nasa.gov/intelligent-systems-division/discovery-and-systems-health/pcoe/pcoe-data-set-repository/) and place the files in a `CMAPSSdata/` folder before running the script.

 | | Count |
 |---|---|
 | Training engines | 100 |